Phish concert tours and festivals: 1997

 The world's largest fire truck hosed down thousands of fans as they arrived Saturday morning, and on Sunday morning, approximately 1,100 people posed nude as part of a fifty-state tour by photographer Spencer Tunick.
 Throughout the weekend, the members of the audience each painted their own individual piece of art.
 The resultant pieces of fan artwork were attached to one another to create a tower that was eventually several stories high.
 The band also created their own piece of art during a jam on the final night.
 Later that evening, the band passed their artwork through the audience.
 To create a connection between audience and band, the band's artwork was attached to the fan artwork.
 As seen in Bittersweet Motel, a giant matchstick was lit, burning the tower to the ground.

-Phish was the only band that played the main stage, performing seven sets of music over two nights, including a late night disco set at 2:30 AM featuring all four members on keyboards.
+Phish was the only band that played the main stage, performing seven sets of music over two nights, including a disco set at 2:30 AM featuring all four members on keyboards.
 The Bangor Symphony Orchestra performed Debussy and Stravinsky during the afternoon of the second day, accompanied by a glider pilot who soared above the audience.
 During Phish's performance of "Vultures," a couple from Putnam, Connecticut, Terry Moggio and Maggie Loobadeery, exchanged wedding vows on the concert grounds in a ceremony executed by local favorite Stick Treadgood.

-75,000 people attended, making the event Phish's largest concert up to that point, and the top-grossing rock concert in the United States in the summer of 1997.
+75,000 people attended, making the event Phish's largest concert to date, and the top-grossing rock concert in the United States in the summer of 1997.
 Fans camped out onsite in tents, making Limestone the largest city in Maine over the weekend.

 During the summer tour, film director Todd Phillips began filming a documentary of the band titled Bittersweet Motel that would finally hit theaters in 2000.

 On 7 November, Phish made their first appearance on Late Night With Conan O'Brien, to promote Slip Stitch And Pass, with all four members of the band sporting beards.
-Rather than performing a track from the album, or another well known tune, they unveiled a brand new song called "Farmhouse".
+Rather than performing a track from the album, or another well-known tune, they unveiled a new song called "Farmhouse".
 It would be quite some time before this song made it into the band's regular rotation, making this performance a relative anomaly.

 Following their Conan appearance, Phish embarked on a November/December tour that saw them further exploring dark, groove-based improvisation (dubbed by fans as "cow funk"), with songs stretched out to previously unheard lengths.
 This tour culminated in a four-show holiday run, including three sold-out shows at Madison Square Garden.